What Does It Mean to Be Human?

 • He lived with integrity

-• He depended on God completely
+• He depended on G-d completely

 • He suffered real pain and showed real compassion